inmoba/n8n-nodes-inmobalia-crm/README.md

      - HTMLs: list HTML snippets, get HTML snippet
      - Taxonomies: tags (list), types (list/get), categories (list/get)
      - Features: features (list), custom features (list), feature by code (get)
+   - Bookings:
+     - Listings: list (with returnAll/limit and filters: from/to date created, from/to date modified, from/to date start, from/to date end, sort)
+     - Single booking: get by ID, get by code
+     - Related: list by property ID, list by contact ID
+     - Events: get check‑in event, get check‑out event

+Notes:
+- For bookings, the start/end date filters in the UI accept date-time values but only the date part (YYYY‑MM‑DD) is sent to the API.

 ## Resources
 - [Inmobalia CRM API Docs](https://api-crm.inmobalia.com/docs/swagger-ui)